mrlami/dotFiles/README.md

 dotFiles
 =========

-Scripts I use to setup my mac terminal (& mac complete system) anytime I wipe it clean which I do quite often.
-It borrows from barryclark/bashstrap, andrew8088/dotfiles, and kevinSuttle/dotfiles
+Scripts I use to setup my mac terminal (& complete system) when I wipe it clean which happens quite often.
+It borrows from barryclark/bashstrap, andrew8088/dotfiles, and kevinSuttle/dotfiles.

 ### Features
 - Customized ***bash***